canonical-ols/talisker/docs/context.rst

 also includes a minimal backport of ContextVar for use with Python 2.

-Talisker creates a new context for each WSGI request or Celery job, and tracks the request id and other data in that context.
+Talisker creates a new context for each WSGI request or Celery job, and tracks the request id and other data in that context, such as timeout data.
 Asyncio is supported, either by the native support in python 3.7, or via the aiocontextvars package, which you can install by using the asyncio extra::